vinoshg/DSA-LeetCode/LeetCode.md

     }
 }
 ```
+- The longest one could be of any length, so I have to check all possible substrings.
+But checking every possible substring would be O(n^3)
 ## Overlapping Intervals - O(nlogn) & O(n)
 - Question: Overlapping intervals, scheduling conflicts - Approach: Sort intervals and merge overlapping ones
 1. Merge Intervals